-Lunch will be on site or in your homestay.
+Lunch will be on-site or in your homestay.
 Sometimes there is a culminating activity at the project site such as a BINGO or a Field Day to celebrate the wonderful connections that have been made and all of the hard work.
-Hopefully each individual feels satisfied with his/her efforts within the service project and inspired to partake in service projects within their own communities upon returning home.
+Hopefully, each individual feels satisfied with his/her efforts within the service project and inspired to partake in service projects within their own communities upon returning home.
 This afternoon, your group will return to the homestays to rest a bit before Costa Rica Dance Lessons this evening.

-This evening all host family members and group participants are invited to learn and to practice the basic steps to the tropical rhythms of salsa, merengue and cumbia.
+This evening all host family members and group participants are invited to learn and practice the basic steps to the tropical rhythms of salsa, merengue, and cumbia.
 This is a time to enjoy and get an incredible workout!
 Your group can put the dance skills learned in class to work at the Final Dinner Celebration.
 This evening dinner will be enjoyed at your homestay followed by another night’s rest.

 Day 7 – Local Coffee & Sugarcane Farm Tour & Traditional Cooking Classes

-You will wake this morning with your host family and fill your belly with another traditional breakfast.
+You will wake up this morning with your host family and fill your belly with another traditional breakfast.
 Try “agua dulce” with breakfast this morning.
 It is a good alternative to coffee.
 Agua dulce is a simple hot beverage made with hot water and tapa de dulce, a substance similar to brown sugar.
 This morning would be a great time to give it a try as you will be participating in a local farm tour and will learn how sugarcane is planted, grown and harvested.

 You will meet your guides to transfer to the local coffee and sugarcane farm.
 During the tour you will give back by participating in a volunteer project such as planting new crops or reforesting an area of the farm.
 Your tour will end with a hike to the river to swim in some natural pools and small waterfalls.